ysharplanguage/FastJsonParser/README.md

 As for that "vs. ServiceStack in...
 N / A":

-unfortunately, quite unfamiliar with ServiceStack, I'm still trying to understand how, in absence of POCOs, to have it deserialize into merely trees of dictionaries + lists or arrays (just as we can do very easily with JSON.NET, the JavaScriptSerializer, or my parser here).
+unfortunately, quite unfamiliar with ServiceStack, I'm still trying to understand how, in absence of POCOs, to have it deserialize into merely trees of dictionaries + lists or arrays (just as we can do very easily using JSON.NET, or Microsoft's JavaScriptSerializer, or this parser here).

 ***Rick's "Boon" small test***